Oxtaly/AfkMinus/README.md

 ** **
 ### Known issues/oddities
 #### Carpet Shadowed players not being added to the afk playerlist due to their joining order, leading them to be imcompatible with the mod
+#### Carpet shadowed players and Players respawning will trigger a warning "player already exists in the list?", this can safely be ignored